Noor Afroz Khuwaja: Career

 She began her career as a lecturer in the Sindhi Department of Sindh University in 1973.
 She became professor of the same department in 1997.
 She served as chairman of the department from 2005 to 2013 and then as Dean Faculty of Arts from 2010 to 2013.
 She also served as the director of Mirza Qaleech Baig Chair.
 She was member of many academic, literary and social institutes including member board of governors of Sindhi Language Authority, member of advisory committee of the Institute of Sindhology, and member of board of studies of various universities.

 Literary contributions

-Dr Noor Afroz has authored mre than 100 research articles and following books:
+Dr Noor Afroz has authored more than 100 research articles and the following books: